South Wellfield First School

 • develop their skills of historical enquiry to look at evidence critically understanding differences in reliability and interpretation

-Religion - children will look at the beliefs of ancient civilisations and compare these to belief systems around today.
+Beliefs - children will look at the beliefs of ancient civilisations and compare these to belief systems around today.
 They will also look at the significance of the decision to split from Rome during the Tudor era and the impact on religion in Britain.

 Inventions - as the children move through the curriculum they will learn about key inventions which will support their chronological understanding of events.
 These include inventions such as the television, cameras, printing press, the first photographs and various forms of transport.